Colorado

 • Nearest town: Twin Lakes

 As the highest summit in Colorado, Elbert may seem intimidating, but it is generally not that much harder than many of the others on this list.
+In fact, it was my first-ever 14er in college, so you know it’s not challenging!
 With camping available at the trailhead, it’s easy to get out and start the North Mount Elbert Trail early in the day.

 Enjoy the beautifully maintained trail and wildflower meadows once you leave the dense forests.
 The trail is definitely steep but is usually in great shape due to the efforts of the Colorado Fourteener Initiative.
 Be wary as you ascend this mountain, as there are three false summits along the way before you get to the real peak.